-- Write down your medical history including any medical conditions you have, illnesses, immunizations, allergies, hospitalizations, all medications and dietary supplements you’re taking, and any reactions or sensitivities you’ve experienced.
+- Write down your medical history including any medical conditions, illnesses, immunizations, allergies, hospitalizations, all medications and dietary supplements you currently take, and any reactions or sensitivities you’ve experienced.

 - Write down the names and phone numbers of your doctors, clinics and pharmacies for quick and easy reference.

-- Bring these to the hospital with you to share with your care team.
+- Bring these with you to the hospital or clinic to share with your care team.

-Involve a family member or friend in your care
+Involving a family member or friend in your care is also vital.

 - A hospital stay can be stressful for anyone.
 The impact of illness and medication can make it difficult for you to participate fully in your care.
 That’s why we recommend you ask a trusted family member or friend to help.
 They can accompany you on appointments or stay with you in the hospital.
 They can also help you ask questions, understand care instructions and explain your preferences with your care team.

-Follow the treatment plan agreed upon by you and your doctor
+Follow the treatment plan agreed upon by you and your care team.

 - Be sure you receive all instructions in writing and that you read and understand them.
 Have a member of your care team go over the instructions with you verbally.